How to setup an encrypted server

 Tip:

-optionally takes a command to run as it's last argument.
-Use it to not have to run this command in the remote shell by connecting withssh -t -o StrictHostKeyChecking=no root@<server ip> cryptroot-unlock
+sshoptionally takes a command to run as it's last argument.
+Use it to not have to run this command in the remote shell by connecting withssh -t -o StrictHostKeyChecking=no root@<server ip> cryptroot-unlock. -

 Connect to server SSH: